Scaraveno83/Community/README.md

 3. Visit the frontend at http://localhost:3000 and backend at http://localhost:4000

 Deploy:
 - Frontend: Use Vercel (or any Next.js host).
 The frontend includes a vercel.json and PWA manifest.
+If you're using a monorepo, set the Root Directory to `packages/frontend` in Vercel project settings or include a `vercel.json` with `builds` referencing `packages/frontend/package.json`.
 - Backend: Use Railway, Heroku, or Docker.
 Dockerfile and Procfile are included.

 CI: see .github/workflows/ci.yml for a sample workflow.